UOB (U11) Guide — Share Prices, Dividends and Market News

 While it is technically possible for UOB to fail completely, that isn’t likely.
 UOB has a diversified portfolio, strong fundamentals and has already announced measures to boost their balance sheet, such as by cutting savings accounts interest rates.

 Their biggest exposure is home loans, which is fairly safe as those are secured.
-That’s certainly reassuring for shareholders who’re tearfully holding on to their UOB stocks right now.
+This was certainly reassuring for shareholders who tearfully held on to their UOB stocks during the COVID-19 pandemic.

 In addition, UOB has enjoyed consistent and strong dividend growth over the years without going nuts and squeezing out every drop of their profits to pay to shareholders.
-That gives us more hope that they’ll continue to be able to pay out decent dividends.
+That gives us assurance that they’ll continue to be able to pay out decent dividends.